samcaf/ResolvedEnergyCorrelators/README.md

                 <img src="assets/encs/enc_pseudocode.png" width="600">
             </details>

 - **Energy Weighted Observable Correlators (EWOCs)**:

-  Not yet included: will introduce a new type of energy correlator on non-angular observables as detailed in [2501.17218].
+    Introduce a new type of energy-weighted correlator on non-angular observables as detailed in [2501.17218].

+- **Jet Properties**:

+  Basic properties of jets -- useful for testing the structure of the C++ code and for seeing how python histograms can be plotted.

 - **Python Classes**: